Does Closing a Credit Card Hurt Your Credit Score?

 Negotiate With Your Credit Card Company

 Another option is to negotiate with your credit card company.
-Most credit card issuers do not want you to cancel your card, so you may be willing to negotiate for better terms.
-This might include waiving the annual fee, lowering the interest rate, or getting additional rewards — it never hurts to call your credit card company to ask what they might be willing to do.
+Most credit card issuers don’t want you to cancel your card, so you may be able to negotiate for better terms.
+This might include waiving the annual fee, lowering the interest rate, or getting additional rewards.
+It never hurts to call your credit card company to ask what they might be willing to do.

 Put Your Card Away